Full Employment: Stimulus Spending Could Spur Inflaton More Than Growth

 "Some of the participants but not all of the participants did incorporate some assumption of a change in fiscal policy."

 Those fiscal policies expected from President Elect Donald Trump's administration are expected to be extremely stimulative.
-They are calling for a one trillion dollars in spending.
+They are calling for one trillion dollars in spending.

 Fed Chair Yellen said in that same press conference,